 - Double check your grammar, spelling and formatting

-- Check the application requirements to determine if a cover letter is required.
+- Check the application requirements to determine if a cover letter is required

 You may be asked to complete an online questionnaire to show how you meet the job requirements.
 Your responses must be truthful and accurately reflect your education and experience.

-Example 1: radio button multiple choice question
+Example 1: Radio button multiple choice question.

-As demonstrated in my resume, my level of education is best described as
+As demonstrated in my resume, my level of education is best described as:

 - Secondary school graduation or equivalent